One year with an Air-Source Heat Pump: Real-world costs and experience

 To work out exactly what we're paying compared to gas, I've used the last available full-years gas bill, which for us is the 2018/2019 year.
 Our annual usage then was 8,210 kWh (the UK average is 12,000 kWh) and at a unit rate of 3.79p/kWh we spent £347 during the year; an average of 97p per day.

-The heat pump, on the other hand, at a unit price of 14.11p/kWh, has cost us £364 for the year; an average of £0.99p per day.
+The heat pump, on the other hand, has used through 2,585 kWh of electricity, which at a unit price of 14.11p/kWh, has cost us £364 for the year; an average of £0.99p per day.
 At just 2p a day more, it's practically the same to run day-to-day.
-The difference will change during the year with fluctuations in gas and electricity prices.
+The difference will of course change during the year with fluctuations in gas and electricity prices.

 So, what about the long term cost?